 - First Steps: For Families of Those Recently Diagnosed with Alzheimer's disease outlines steps family members can take to prepare for the Alzheimer’s journey ahead.

-- Ways to Help: Assisting People Living With Alzheimer's disease gives suggestions for helping people diagnosed with Alzheimer’s disease and their partners in care.
+- Ways to help gives suggestions for helping people diagnosed with Alzheimer’s disease and their partners in care.

-- Join us for our Caregiver Retreat event for family caregivers.
+- Join us for our Caregiver Retreat/Refill and education events for family caregivers.

 For people living with dementia: